History of the Jews in Thessaloniki: Language

-Generally, Jews who emigrated adopted the language of their new country, but this was not true of the Sepharadim of the Ottoman Empire, who arrived en masse, and retained the use of their language.
-The Jews of Salonika thus are known to have used Spanish, the Judeo-Spanish (djudezmo), that is neither more nor less than a dialect of Spanish having evolved independently since the 15th century.
-They prayed and studied in Hebrew and Aramaic and used, as do all other Sephardic communities, what Haïm Vidal Sephiha called the language "layer", Ladino, which consisted of a Hebrew translation of texts into a Spanish respecting a Hebrew word order and syntax.
+Anyway, they prayed and studied in Hebrew and Aramaic and used, as do all other Sephardic communities, what Haïm Vidal Séphiha called the language "layer", Ladino, which consisted of a Hebrew translation of texts into a Spanish respecting a Hebrew word order and syntax.
 These two languages, djudezmo and Ladino, were written in Hebrew characters as well as Latin characters.
 In addition to these languages that had evolved in exile, the Jews of Salonika sometimes spoke Turkish, the language of the Ottoman Empire, written in Arabic characters.
 The haskala taught by the French Jews has, in turn, encouraged teaching the French language in Alliance Israélite Universelle schools.
 Italian is also taught to a lesser extent.
 After the Greeks took Salonika in 1912, Greek was taught at school and has been spoken by several generations of Jewish Salonicans.
 Today it is the language that predominates among Thessalonian Jews.

 Modern Salonican djudezmo now include phrases from various other immigrant groups including Italian.
 French phrases have also become popular to the point that Prof. Haïm-Vidal Séphiha speaks of "judéo-fragnol."

 Some Jewish family surnames of the past or present include: Allatini, Arouch, Carasso, Cohen, Florentin, Kapon, Levy, Mallah, Modiano, Nahmias, Salem, Saltiel, Sason, Zacharia, while of Spanish origin are the: Algaba, Benrubi, Beraha, Buenaventura, Cuenca, Curiel, Errera, Molcho, Navarro, Saporta, Saragussi, Ventura etc.